T0mWz/biodom-iq2/README.md

 Step 3 - Check of you get any messages in your mqtt broker, for example with http://mqtt-explorer.com/
 <img width="307" alt="Screenshot 2023-05-11 at 22 56 26" src="https://github.com/T0mWz/biodom-iq2/assets/2477797/6bd097fe-04a7-479a-a7d6-bf8c96989338">

+Step 4 - Read the Biodom IQ2 controller mqtt values in your Home Automation system.
+For example https://www.home-assistant.io/